-The latest addition to the Singleton Environment Centre is our brand new Sewing Circle!
+The latest addition to the Singleton Environment Centre is our Sewing Circle!
 The workshop aims to:

 Sewists from Ashford and beyond are invited to join in to help make a range of beach bags, make-up/toilet bags, pencil cases and other items from donated tents/paddling pools etc.